Entanglement and thermalization in open fermion systems: Models

-\textbf{Quantum wire model:} The first model is a one-dimensional quantum wire of fermions.
+The first model is a one-dimensional quantum wire of fermions.
 Each of the segments described above is characterized by a hopping Hamiltonian which is quadratic in fermion creation and annihilation operators